Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: Advantages and Limitations

 \subsubsection{Storage}

-All blockchain-based applications face an inherent challenge with the size of blocks \cite{zhou2020solutions}.
-In existing scenarios, all the transactions that are processed through the network have to be stored on the blockchain.
-In the blockchain network, full nodes are responsible for storing and maintaining the entire transaction records.
-With the current size and growing storage space of two prominent public blockchains, Bitcoin and Ethereum, exceeding 200GB \cite{Ref67}, scalability has become the main barrier ahead of adopting blockchain in every application including biometrics.
-Multiple solutions, regardless of the application, are already proposed to address this challenge.
-The first solution is removing old recorded transactions and keeping the balance of non-empty addresses using a database called account tree \cite{Ref91}.
-This approach obviates the need for storing all transactions by keeping the hash of previous transactions to check the validity of new transactions.
+All blockchain-based applications face an inherent challenge related to the limited block size and the continuous growth of stored data \cite{zhou2020solutions}.
+In such systems, every transaction that is processed through the network must be permanently recorded on the blockchain, and all participating nodes are responsible for maintaining the complete transaction history.
+With the current size and growing storage space of two prominent public blockchains, Bitcoin and Ethereum, exceeding 200GB \cite{Ref67}, scalability has become the main barrier to adopting the blockchain in all applications, including biometrics.
+Broadly, three categories of solutions have been proposed: